 So you can see that it doesn’t take a purposeful attempt to find these possibilities and opportunities.
 As I said, it could be just curiosity or purely coincidence, as was the case with Beau.
 She took on virtually no risk and owned no capital.
 All she needed to do was to create a website, and these days that can be done with little or no cost.
 In addition she will be using the pure profit from the website to pay for her education.
 And on top of that, her costs were most likely negligible, as prices for internet access can vary between $1 an $5 per day, but some entities such as NetZero and Earthlink charge less than $0.45 for dial up.
 Access to the internet is extremely cheap for most people in developed countries, especially in the U.S. Here are several examples of this inspiring pure entrepreneurship:

-These people show not only alertness to the needs of others, but also the desire necessary to change the world around them.
+These people show not only alertness to the desires of others, but also the desire necessary to change the world around them.
 They in turn have benefited as well.
 That is the way of markets.
 To create value means to receive value, not the other way around.
 So instead of spending all of our time arguing for more ambiguous social programs, advocating for abstract “rights”, and verbally attacking others that have a different vision of a moral and prosperous society than us, let’s try something different other than going along with the herd.

 I believe in democracy.
-Not democracy in and of itself, but the democracy of the market.
+Not in a political sense, but the democracy of the market.
 The idea is that we all have a say in what others create.
 Not by our votes, but with our wallets.
 Most people don’t see this, but it’s reality.
 If you can create this wealth on a local level, then you can reduce uncertainty for others.
 You can provide more value and better choices than what’s out there.
 Like you, I know that finding a comfortable job with benefits and a pension is becoming more difficult to find, especially for the young.
 That is because our economy is changing.
 How this change occurs depends on you.
 This isn’t some dry, idiosyncratic concept meant only for intellectuals.
 This is a real world explanation for what you are capable of as an individual.
 You can be an agent for real change, a pure entrepreneur.
 All you have to do is be alert to opportunity.

 NOTE: Here is an example of someone who used morality as more of a motivation for entrepreneurial discovery than profit, and yet he used the means of the market to do it: